ivanintech/ivanintech/README.md

 - **Showcasing Full-Stack Expertise:** Demonstrating end-to-end development capabilities from database design to UI/UX implementation.
 - **Modern Development Practices:** Emphasizing clean code, modular architecture, containerization, and CI/CD.
-- **AI Integration:** Exploring and implementing AI-driven features, such as news aggregation and potentially content generation or analysis.
+- **Advanced AI Integration:** Implementing AI-driven features, including automated news categorization using Google's Gemini API and exploring further AI applications.
-- **Exceptional User & Developer Experience:** Creating an intuitive, performant interface for users and a streamlined, efficient environment for developers.
+- **Exceptional User & Developer Experience:** Creating an intuitive, performant, and accessible interface for users (now fully in English), and a streamlined, efficient environment for developers.
+- **Internationalization:** Structuring the application to support multiple languages, with English as the current primary language.

-## Technology Stack & Architecture
+## Technology Stack

 This project leverages a powerful and modern technology stack, containerized with Docker for consistency and ease of deployment.